 There can only be one truth.
 So, how can truthful information contradict other truthful information?
 It can’t.
 During the screening process, try to favor religious leaders that minimize conflicts with other groups.
 Find one that you like.
 Then, check their teachings against whatever sacred text they use.
 Always remember the following quote by Abdu’l Baha.

 “And among the teachings of Bahá’u’lláh is that religion must be the cause of fellowship and love.
 If it becomes the cause of estrangement then it is not needed, for religion is like a remedy; if it aggravates the disease then it becomes unnecessary.

 And among the teachings of Bahá’u’lláh is that religion must be in conformity with science and reason, so that it may influence the hearts of men.
 The foundation must be solid and must not consist of imitations.”

 Each individual member of a collective action group should think of themselves as a one-person social action organization.
 You should constantly evaluate the members of the group for their adherence to the sacred texts.
 You should avoid aggressive and dangerous confrontations with the people who deviate from that text.
 However, religious adherents should always remember that inactivity is your worst enemy.
 Form alliances with other religious members of the group.
 Extend those alliances to non religious members who know how to behave.
 But, always nutralize the threat posed by imitators.

-For further guidance and support, you are invited to join our Multi Faith Action Group.
-It is a great resource for advice, information and support.
+For further guidance and support, you are invited to contact Multi Fest with questions.